I tried upgrading Automated Security Response on AWS (ASR) to v3 and used the Web UI

 4. Select "Replace current template"

-5. Enter the following in the Amazon S3 URL:
+5. Enter the following for Amazon S3 URL:

 https://solutions-reference.s3.amazonaws.com/automated-security-response-on-aws/v3.1.1/automated-security-response-admin.template

-1. On the parameter configuration screen, set the new parameters:
+1. On the parameter settings screen, set the new parameters:

 • AdminUserEmail: Administrator's email address